Bill would lead to feasibility study for future Arkansas spaceport - NewsBreak

 LITTLE ROCK, Ark. — A bill that is going through the legislative process would require the state to conduct a feasibility study into bringing a spaceport to Arkansas.

-A spaceport is a place where rockets can take off, State Rep. Aaron Pilkington (R) , who sponsored the bill said.
+A spaceport is a place where rockets can take off, State Rep. Aaron Pilkington (R), who sponsored the bill said.
 The bill would appropriate $950,000 for the state to conduct this study.
-Bill would require people to be 18 years old to join social media in Arkansas

 “I got excited about it hearing the suggestion from the mobility task force by Gov. Hutchinson,” Pilkington said.